betaflight/betaflight/docs/Release Notes/Betaflight 4.4 Release Notes.md

 **NOTE:** If you have something missing from your cloud build that you would normally expect to be present, e.g. a flash chip or barometer, the reason is because the board configuration (in unified targets) has not been updated with this information (either by the community, or the manufacturer).

 If you do have something missing then we suggest flashing the `core` version.
-This will load all the hardware drivers, and then you can submit a `Support` level of detail from the CLI tab.
+This will load all the hardware drivers (but not all features), and then you can submit a `Support` level of detail from the CLI tab.
 In addition you can use the **custom defines** input box that is shown when "Expert Mode" is enabled.
-The `classic mode` option will load the all of the hardware drivers (but not all the features), and will allow you to boot the Flight Controller, and run the commands `status`, `flash_info`, `dump hardware` etc, in the CLI tab of configurator to find the information about the hardware you have.

 For those missing a barometer: You can try any or all of `BARO_MS5611 BARO_SPI_MS5611 BARO_BMP280 BARO_SPI_BMP280 BARO_BMP388 BARO_SPI_BMP388 BARO_LPS BARO_SPI_LPS BARO_QMP6988 BARO_SPI_QMP6988 BARO_DPS310 BARO_SPI_DPS310 BARO_BMP085 BARO_2SMBP_02B BARO_SPI_2SMBP_02B` in the **custom defines** input box.